 You are all set!
 Going to

 http://rainastudio.local/wp-admin/, fill up username & password, and log in to Dashboard.
-The following gallery is the slideshow of WordPress installation process, take a look.
+The following gallery is the slideshow of the WordPress installation process, take a look.

-I hope you have enjoyed the tutorial if you are a beginner developer and want to create your own and client project in localhost.
+I hope you have enjoyed the tutorial if you are a beginner developer and want to create your own and client project in the localhost.